The only reason you've come to this page is that you either are an aquarist or starting to be one.

 Also known as...

-In fact, the name “Shubunkin” is loosely translated as “red brocade”.
+As a fun fact, the name “Shubunkin” is loosely translated as “red brocade”.

 Let’s look at where this beautiful goldfish species originated from.